dharmatype/Bebas/README.md

 ## Thank you
 Even though Bebas (2005) has crazy spacing and bad curves and only has uppercase, many people used this font.
-I can't understand why they used but I thank you very much for using, sharing it and giving me precious experience.
+Thank you very much for using, sharing it and giving me precious experience.

 ## Terminated